C2SM/icon-vis/mapplot/README.md

 Different options can be set in the config file (config_mapplot.ini).
 You can see all available options with the -co flag:

     python mapplot/mapplot.py -co

+If you want to add any other formatoption, you will need to manually add a line in `mapplot/mapplot.py` somewhere before the last line, e.g., `pp.update(titlesize=30, clabelsize=20)`.
+All available formatoptions can be found here: [formatoptions mapplot](https://psyplot.github.io/psy-maps/generated/psyplot.project.plot.mapplot.html).

 **Run mapplot.py:**